 All material information on Caverion is published simultaneously in Finnish and English through Nasdaq Helsinki Oy, to the principal media and on the Company’s Internet site.
 The annual financial statements, Board of Directors’ report, corporate governance statement, audit report and half yearly report are made available on Caverion’s website for at least 10 years.
 In addition, Caverion also makes available any interim reports, disclosed for the first three or nine months of the financial period, on its website for at least 10 years, although they are only subject to a five-year availability requirement.
 Other regulated information, such as stock exchange releases, are also subject to a five-year availability requirement.

-Prior to each earnings announcement there is a closed period during which Caverion’s representatives do not meet capital market representatives or provide comments on the Company’s financial state or the future outlook of the Company or its markets.
-Closed period starts 30 days prior to the publication of the respective earnings announcement and lasts until their announcement.
-The schedule of earnings bulletins and closed periods is shown in the Investor Calendar on Caverion’s Internet site.
+Prior to each earnings announcement there is a Silent Period during which Caverion’s representatives do not meet capital market representatives or provide comments on the Company’s financial state or the future outlook of the Company or its markets.
+Silent Period starts 30 days prior to the publication of the respective earnings announcement and lasts until their announcement.
+Exceptions to this rule are the annual general meeting of shareholders (if held during the Silent Period) and the publishing of a stock exchange release regarding a significant business event and the related communication; however, such communication will be limited to the relevant event only.
+The schedule of earnings bulletins and the Silent and Closed Periods is shown in the Investor Calendar on Caverion’s Internet site.

-During the closed period the management and other key employees (including any persons involved in the preparation of interim financial reports or a year-end report) are not allowed to perform any transactions in the Company’s financial instruments in accordance with Caverion’s insider guidelines.
+In accordance with Caverion’s insider guidelines, the management and other key employees (including any persons involved in the preparation of interim reports, half yearly reports, financial statements bulletins and annual report) are not allowed to perform any transactions in the Company’s financial instruments for a 30-day Closed Period (closed window) prior to the publication of the respective earnings announcement until the end of the respective announcement day.